What Can You Do When Mom Can’t Afford Memory Care?

 5. Check out the Local Senior Center

-Your local senior center may be your greatest resource in helping you find a solution to your caregiving conundrum.
-These people may know of openings in group homes that may be less expensive than traditional nursing homes.
+Your local senior center may be a good resource in helping you find a solution to your caregiving conundrum.
+Staff in senior centers may know of openings in group homes that may be less expensive than traditional nursing homes.
 They may also be able to point you toward charitable groups or reputable sitters who may be able to help you look after mom or dad for an affordable price.

 6. Pool Resources

 If none of the above financial solutions apply to your family, you may need to call a family meeting to figure out the best way of providing care for your parent with dementia.
 Each member of the family may need to pitch in to provide care.
-Emphasize that everyone is busy, but if three or four family members volunteer to stay with Grandma one or two afternoons a week, a large burden will be lifted from the primary caregiver.
-If some family members live far away, ask if they will be willing to help pay for a sitter or even just help cover the cost of regular housecleaning, meals, or lawn maintenance for those providing hands-on care for mom.
+Emphasize that everyone is busy, but if three or four family members volunteer to stay with a loved one a couple of afternoons a week, a large burden will be lifted from the primary caregiver.
+If some family members live far away, ask if they will be willing to help pay for a caregiver or companion or even just help cover the cost of regular housecleaning, meals, or lawn maintenance for those providing hands-on care for mom.

 Memory care is expensive, and thinking outside of the box may be the key to providing for mom and dad as they age.
 Be proactive in developing a financial plan, but be flexible as mom or dad's needs change.
-Finally, consult a social worker and an experienced elder care attorney to explore all of your options to care for your aging parent.
+Finally, consult an experienced elder care attorney to explore all of your options to care for your aging parent.

 Subscribe Email